TANGO-Project/self-adaptation-manager/README.md

          }' 'http://localhost:8080/sam/event/submit'
 ```

 In the example above it submits a event warning of an idle host ns51.
 The value for origin can be either "Host" or "Application", which create events of a given type.

+The WADL for the SAMs REST interface can be found using the command: ```curl http://localhost:8080/sam/application.wadl``` and additionally a liveliness test can be used by the following command: ```curl http://localhost:8080/sam/event/test```.

 ## Relation to other TANGO components